erayd/libec-doc/chapters/records.md

 Quickly get or create a record-backed buffer of at least `length` bytes.
 Returns NULL on error.

-If the record already exists, but the buffer is smaller than `length`, this is considered an error.
+If the record already exists, but the buffer is smaller than `length`, or some of the `flags` are unset, this is considered an error.
 Otherwise, the existing record is used as-is without alteration, and the data buffer is returned.

 If the record does not exist, then a new record is created with a zero-initialised buffer of the desired length, and `flags` will be added to the default.